theboxahaan/deciphered-jekyll/index.md

     <div class="motivation seven columns">
         <h3 class="heading">What We Do</h3>
         <p>
         “We are the explorers of the infinity” - Tinkering our way through myriad problems of security that the digital world would anticipate.
-Welcome to <a href="http://de.ci.phe.red">de.ci.phe.red LAB</a> and help us make the virtual world a safer place to live in….
         </p>
     </div>
 </div>